IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

   support an explicit proxy, for example to retrieve an approved update.
 It is not a general Internet route and does not make the device reachable from outside the enclave.
-- **Samba** and shared tooling such as **ADRIA** provide approved data-transfer paths.
-They are service bridges, not general network routes.
+- **Samba** provides the ready project data-transfer path. **Ardia integration is not yet released.** Both are service bridges rather than general network routes; only released and approved paths may be used.
 - Other **explicitly approved direct server endpoints** may be made reachable where a documented instrument workflow requires them.
 This exception is scoped to those endpoints and does not create general RCC, hospital-network,